Undergraduate field courses

 The 3rd year Sardinia fieldtrip focuses on how volcanism, metamorphism and sediments interact.
 The trip provides students with an introduction to the synthesis of field data to solve research problems in a unique field based research project chosen by the students themselves.

-Apennines and Elba, Italy (core for Geology programmes, optional for Geophysics programmes)
+Apennines and Elba, Italy (Geology, optional for Earth and Planetary Science)

-At the end of year 2 Geology students and some Geology and Geophysics students undertake an independent mapping project.
+At the end of year 2 Geology students undertake an independent mapping project.
 This is an opportunity to integrate the many skills and wide range of knowledge that students have learnt over the previous two years.
 Over 30 days students map an area of their choice, usually in Europe.
 By synthesising field observations students then produce a final map and report, incorporating the tectonic context of the area.
 Whilst this is a major piece of work, for many this project is a highlight of their degree.